JulienRouse/quizz/README.markdown

 ```

 You can then guess any number of time until you find the right answer.
 You can also type in !quit to leave or !help to have a remainder of the existing command.
+Other commands include !pass and !hint.

-You must provide the words you want to take the quizz on.
+You must provide the file with the words you want to take the quizz on.
 The words must be in a file with comma separated value to be read correctly.
 You can find my list of words in quizz/ressources/words.